Home / Languages / Duolingo Spanish Review

 How long does it take to learn Spanish with Duolingo?

 The problem with Duolingo Spanish is that it can take a really long time to learn Spanish.
-If you do just one lesson per day, you really won’t make much progress.
+If you do just one lesson per day, you won’t make much progress.
 You’ll get a long streak, but you won’t become fluent.

 Thoughts on Duolingo to learn Spanish?